Adbspec/llm-chat/readme.md

 ---

-Enjoy your self-hosted Mini ChatGPT! 🎉
+Enjoy your self-hosted LLM Chat! 🎉